peppertech/OracleJETWorkshop2019/part1.md

 In the Terminal window, first kill the 'ojet' process, using Ctrl-C. This is because you will be adding new files in this section.
 Whenever you add new files, first kill the 'ojet' process in the Terminal window, using Ctrl-C, and then, after creating new files as in step 2 below, restart the 'ojet' process via 'ojet serve'.
 The 'watch' process, provided by 'ojet', will only look for changes to existing files; it will not build and re-serve new files.

-### Create the Web Component

-ojet create component my-invoice-timeline (use their initials).
-Use your company prefix, to make your Web Component unique and not conflict.
-Never use oj- which is reserved for the JET team.

 ### (a) Creating a Web Component

 1. In the root of your project, run the following: